szulf/game/doc.md

 9. figure out stripping debug features from release builds
    - or maybe dont strip them?
 10. phong/blinn-phong lighting
+11. emissive maps for light bulb?
-11. shadow mapping or point shadows (?)
+12. shadow mapping or point shadows (?)
-12. tests?
+13. tests?
     - what do i even test? and how?
     - do i want unit tests? or just in-game tests?